-I recently went to a workshop and during the break I happened to sit next to a woman I did not know.
+I recently went to a workshop and during the break I happened to sit next to a woman I did not know before.

 We started talking casually.
 During our conversation she told me that she used to be a Qi Gong teacher before she moved to the small city she now lives in.
 I asked her why she stopped teaching Qi Gong.
 And she said: “Well, there are many therapists in my town and so there are already some Qi Gong teachers.
 But they are really not good, you know.”

 Just then the break was over, and I didn’t talk to that woman again (she left early).
 But I continued thinking about that conversation over the last weeks.

 Why did this woman decide to speak bad of the other Qi Gong teachers?

 Actually this is something I recognize a lot in the Qi Gong (and Taijiquan) community.
 And I wonder: Why should only YOUR teacher be the best or YOUR style the most applicable or YOUR form the most authentic?

 And there are other people, who are astonished about this kind of behavior, too.
 Like Stuart A. Olson writes in his book Steal My Art*:

 “It always struck me as so interesting that Tai Chi, an art based on yielding and non-aggression, is so filled with political gossip and aggressive attitudes.
 One of T.T.
 Liang’s favorite statements should be applied more often in the Tai Chi world: “Don’t blame others, blame yourself.
 Just take what is good from a person and get rid of what’s bad”.”

 So if I had the chance to tell that woman what I think about her comment, I would say something like this: